nova-pkgs/python/Doc/c-api/refcounting.rst

    the macro carefully uses a temporary variable and sets the argument to *NULL* before decrementing its reference count.

-   It is a good idea to use this macro whenever decrementing the reference count of an object that might be traversed during garbage collection.
+   It is a good idea to use this macro whenever decrementing the value of a variable that might be traversed during garbage collection.

+   .. versionadded:: 2.4

 The following functions are for runtime dynamic embedding of Python:
 ``Py_IncRef(PyObject *o)``, ``Py_DecRef(PyObject *o)``.
 They are